danoh07/DroneZ_App/README.md

 - Display video stream and preform YOLO object dectection algorithm

 ## Getting Started
-- To deploy the application on your machine, you will need to install Dart, Flutter, and Android Studio
+- To deploy the application on your machine, you will need to install Dart and Flutter for the Flutter app, and Android Studio for Android app
-- For now, Tello Drone is only thing that works with the app
+- To connect to the drone, Tello drone is neeeded

 ### Prerequisites
 * Tello Drone (Model:TLW004) (if you want to fly it)